 Answering these questions will help you create targeted strategies for every Buyer Persona.
 Make sure your answers are as specific as possible.
-A current ITSMA research study found that only 44% of companies have Buyer Personas, so get started!
+Only 44% of companies have Buyer Personas, so get started!

 LinkedIn is a great way to engage your potential customers and eventually convert them into customers.
 You can start by developing a LinkedIn summary that shows what value you could bring to your potential clients.
 Demonstrate that you understand their obstacles and show that you can offer a solution.
 We also suggest that you add a call-to-action at the end of your summary.
 For example, you could ask potential customers to email or call for a free consulting session.
 You could also involve leads on LinkedIn by using the feed to share links to your own blog content.
 Make sure the content is informative and shows your experience in the market.
 This will develop you as an authority with your leads.
 Hootsuite is a great example for software sales companies that shares great blog content on their LinkedIn feed.
 Don’t forget to check LinkedIn for special events.
 Take time to celebrate your potential customers on their professional accomplishments, new jobs, and birthdays.
 Personalize your messages and include a call-to-action to keep the conversation going.